Avengers Disassembled: Aftermath

 In the wake of "Avengers Disassembled", two new Avengers series were created.
 The New Avengers title replaced the Avengers title (with a new No. 1 in December 2004) which ended with issue No. 503 and Avengers Finale (November 2004).
 This new title continued with the creative team of writer Brian Michael Bendis and artist David Finch.
-The other title, premiering February 2005, was Young Avengers, which featured teenage heroes, each of whom (excepting Hawkeye) related in some way to the legacy of the Avengers.
+The other title, premiering February 2005, was Young Avengers, which featured teenage heroes, each of whom (except Hawkeye) related in some way to the legacy of the Avengers.
 This series was written by Allan Heinberg, a writer for The OC, with art by Jim Cheung.
 The group was revived by its creators in July 2010 with the bimonthly series Avengers: The Children's Crusade which is a follow-up to Disassembled and House of M.

 The Scarlet Witch's storyline continued in the pages of Excalibur, where Magneto and Professor X tried helping her, to no avail.
 This in turn led into the House of M mini-series and crossover, also written by Bendis.

 The event is now considered by Marvel editors as the first part of a long series of events, which includes House of M, Decimation, Planet Hulk, Civil War, The Initiative, Endangered Species, World War Hulk, Messiah Complex, Divided We Stand, Secret Invasion, Manifest Destiny, Dark Reign, Messiah War, Utopia, Nation X and Necrosha.
-All these grim events lead up to Siege written by Brian Michael Bendis in 2010, which ushers in a new Heroic Age for Marvel, and X-Men: Second Coming by Christopher Yost and Craig Kyle, which sees the slow rebirth of Earth's Mutant population.
+All these grim events lead up to Siege written by Brian Michael Bendis in 2010, which ushers in a new Heroic Age for Marvel, and X-Men: Second Coming by Christopher Yost and Craig Kyle, which sees the slow rebirth of Earth's mutant population.

-As for the Avengers killed during Disassembled saga, they have all returned to life in separate events.
+The Avengers killed during Disassembled all returned to life in separate events.
 Hawkeye was rematerialized by Wanda during the House of M story.
-Ant-Man was rescued by the time-traveling Young Avengers during The Children's Crusade, as Stature brings him away from the range of Jack of Hearts' explosion.
-Ant-Man is thus brought to the present along with the Young Avengers.
+Ant-Man is rescued by the time-traveling Young Avengers during The Children's Crusade, with Stature saving him from Jack of Hearts' explosion.
 The Vision is successfully rebuilt by Tony Stark after Fear Itself, and Jack of Hearts is restored by a team of scientists of Project Pegasus: during an assault of a pack of zombified clones of Squadron Supreme, a source of zero-point energy aggregates taking the corporeal form of Jack Hart.